Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

 Besides raising privacy issues, practitioners are also \textbf{coming up with solutions} themselves.
 Seventeen participants described moments when they faced privacy problems and how they went about solving them.
 For instance, when they identify insecure practices (e.g., in code reviews) and propose safer design strategies, protocols, or storage solutions.
 They also write up and change the system's privacy policy when incongruities are found.
 Or when dealing with privacy in the requirements engineering stage, communicating with clients, and even setting up secure and privacy-aware architectures or data governance models for the entire organisation.
 However, even though many practitioners may be able to raise privacy issues, problem-solving often depends on the organisations' superiors or dedicated security and privacy teams.

-One way for managers to offload privacy decisions is by raising privacy awareness and empowering professionals in the organisation.
-In this regard, it was found that some people in their organisations behave as \textbf{disguised privacy champions}.
+One way for managers to offload privacy decisions is by raising privacy awareness and empowering practitioners in the organisation.
+In this regard, it was found that some people in their organisations behave as \textbf{disguised privacy champions}\footnote{This concept of a \textbf{privacy champion} refers to key people in an organisation (not necessarily privacy experts) who advocate, encourage others, facilitate conversations, build a culture and help to solve privacy problems.
+Privacy champions can be compared to other roles, e.g., ``security champions'' and ``innovation champions'', as further discussed in the work of \cite{tahaei2021privacy}.}.
 A total of eight participants reported being or having colleagues who are common contact points in the team to get advice and help solve privacy issues.
 Besides that, three participants assumed official roles of \textbf{privacy champions} in their teams or companies.
 Two other participants were also designated as \textbf{cyber mentors} for junior developers, advising primarily on security but also privacy to a lesser extent.
-Professionals acting in such roles are essential for raising privacy awareness among team workers and translating privacy principles into concrete engineering tasks.
+Practitioners acting in such roles are essential for raising privacy awareness among team workers and translating privacy principles into concrete engineering tasks.

-Lastly, some participants also expressed behaviours when \textbf{resolving privacy conflicts with customers}.
-In some cases, practitioners had to either persuade the customer to implement privacy controls in the system or oppose function creeps that would violate privacy.
+Lastly, some participants ($4/30$) also expressed behaviours when \textbf{resolving privacy conflicts with customers}.
+In two cases, practitioners had to persuade the customer either to implement privacy controls in the system or oppose function creeps that would violate privacy.
 Naturally, customers may see privacy controls as extra cost in their projects, but the recent privacy laws facilitate these conversations since organisations may be obliged to comply.
 Exceptionally, one participant reported facing suspicious requests for excessive data collection, of which the customer would not clarify the purposes, so they had to refuse the implementation. \\

 \fbox{

 }